 As part of our review of the executive compensation system, we propose paying additional compensation for granting shares with restrictions on transfer (hereinafter referred to as "Restricted Shares") to Members of the Board (excluding non-executive Members of the Board and Outside Members of the Board; hereinafter collectively referred to as "Eligible Members of the Board.")
-The new compensation is designed to have Eligible Members of the Board further share value with shareholders and to provide them with more incentives to achieve medium- to long-term enhancement of corporate value.
+The new compensation is designed to have Eligible Members of the Board to provide them with more incentives to achieve medium- to long-term enhancement of corporate value.

-Compensation to be paid to Eligible Members of the Board for granting shares with restriction on transfer based on this proposal will be monetary claims and its total amount will be up to \(\frac{4}{2}00\) million per year, an amount considered reasonable for the above-mentioned purposes.
+Compensation to be paid to Eligible Members of the Board for granting shares with restriction on transfer based on this proposal will be monetary claims and its total amount will be up to ¥200 million per year, an amount considered reasonable for the above-mentioned purposes.